Use the explorer

 A functioning blockchain explorer window.

 You should now be able to use the block explorer as usual.
-Check out the wiki for details on what information you can get from this blockchain explorer.
+Check out the wiki for what information you can get from this blockchain explorer.